Studio3T/robomongo/docs/BuildRobo3TOnMacAndLinux.md

 ```
 GCC 8.0 or newer
 Clang 7 (or Apple XCode 10 Clang) or newer
-On Linux and macOS, the libcurl library and header is required.
-MacOS includes libcurl.
+On Linux and macOS, the libcurl library and header is required. macOS includes libcurl.
   Fedora/RHEL - dnf install libcurl-devel
   Ubuntu/Debian - apt-get install libcurl-dev
 Python 3.7